nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/driver_examples/jpegdec/jpegdec_examples_readme.md

     - No parity
     - One stop bit
     - No flow control
-3. Build the project, this project uses RK055MHD091 panel by default, to use the RK055AHD091 panel, change #define DEMO_PANEL DEMO_PANEL_RK055MHD091 to #define DEMO_PANEL DEMO_PANEL_RK055AHD091 in display_support.h.
+3. Build the project, this project uses RK055MHD091 panel by default, to use use other panel, change the macro DEMO_PANEL in mcux_config.h.
+Which number represents which panel can be found in display_support.h.
 4. Download the program to the target board.
 5. Launch the debugger in your IDE to begin running the demo.